create3000/x_ite/docs/index.md

 </html>
 ```

 To get X\_ITE working you must include the CSS file »x\_ite.css« and the JavaScript file »x\_ite.min.js«.
-After x\_ite is successfully loaded a new HTML tag &lt;X3DCanvas&gt; is available on your page.
+After x\_ite is successfully loaded a new HTML element &lt;X3DCanvas&gt; is available on your page.

-**Note:** You can style the &lt;X3DCanvas&gt; tag as every HTML tag with CSS as well as you can place it everywhere within the DOM tree.
+**Note:** You can style the &lt;X3DCanvas&gt; element as every HTML element with CSS as well as you can place it everywhere within the DOM tree.
 {: .notice--info}

 ### Supported File Formats